karuna24s/bank-app/README.md

 ### Introduction

-Bank Web App, where users make deposits, withdrawals and transfers.
+Bank Web App, where users make deposits, withdrawals and check the balance.

 ### Usage